2011 NCAA Division I men's basketball tournament

 Upsets ruled the 2011 tournament.
 The East Region saw its #11 seed, Marquette, advance to the Sweet Sixteen where they were downed by North Carolina.
-The Southwest Region saw four of its double digit seeds win, as VCU was joined by #12 seed and citymate Richmond, #10 seed Florida State, and #13 seed Morehead State as first round winners.
+The Southwest Region saw four of its double digit seeds win, as VCU was joined by #12 seed and city mate Richmond, #10 seed Florida State, and #13 seed Morehead State as first round winners.
 Florida State, VCU, and Richmond all advanced to the Sweet Sixteen from that region, and VCU defeated top-seeded Kansas in the final.
 Butler and #11 seed Gonzaga advanced from the Southeast Region, with Gonzaga losing in the Round of 32 to BYU.

 For the third time in as many appearances, Vanderbilt suffered a defeat to a double digit seed.
 This time, they were defeated by Richmond as a #5 seed.

-The Big East had a record eleven make the tournament (the conference then had 16 total teams).
+The Big East had 11 teams make the tournament.
 Due to having more than eight teams qualify, it was possible for intra-Big East matchups to occur in the third round.
 Two of these matchups did occur as Marquette defeated Syracuse in the East while Connecticut defeated Cincinnati in the West.
 The other Big East teams to qualify were Pittsburgh, who earned the #1 seed in the Southeast Region and were knocked out in the third round by Butler, St. John's, who were the Southeast's #6 seed and were eliminated in their first game by Gonzaga, Louisville, which earned the #4 seed in the Southwest and fell to Morehead State in their first game, Georgetown, who lost to VCU in the first round as a #6 in the Southwest, Notre Dame, the #2 seed in the Southwest who were eliminated by Florida State, Villanova, who were eliminated in an #8 vs #9 matchup against George Mason in the East Region, and West Virginia, the East's #5 seed who lost in the third round to Kentucky.

-To date, this is the most recent NCAA tournament in which a mid-major conference saw multiple teams reach the Sweet 16, as both BYU and San Diego State did from the Mountain West Conference.
+This was the last NCAA men's tournament to date in which a mid-major conference saw multiple teams reach the Sweet 16, as both BYU and San Diego State did from the Mountain West Conference.

 Northern Colorado, winners of the Big Sky Conference, made its first NCAA Division I tournament.